JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 ### Upgrade Items Available Amount

 - Albion Free Market can keep track of the amount of upgrade items you have, so you don't flip more items than you can.
-- To make the most of this, set the "Hide Missing Upgrade Mats" checkbox, so you can't see the flips you don't have items to upgrade.
+- To make the most of this, set the “Hide Missing Upgrade Mats” checkbox, so you can't see the flips you don't have items to upgrade.
-- If you leave the "Available Amount" field empty, the system won't check amounts for that item.
+- If you leave the “Available Amount” field empty, the system won't check amounts for that item.
-- Once you click "Consume Flip", the system automatically deduces the used number of items from you available items count.
+- Once you click “Consume Flip”, the system automatically deduces the used number of items from you available items count.
 - Attention: to save the amounts to the database, you should manually click the save button.
 Saves are not automatic.

 <video src="https://github.com/user-attachments/assets/dcf29b21-e55c-4c7c-803d-3469f9d0ae28" style="max-width: 1200px; width: 100%;" controls autoplay muted></video>